DionGR/distributed-activity-tracker/README.md

 - its elevation
 - the exact time it was recorded

-This sequence of waypoints is saved in a specific XML file called GPX like thισ:
+This sequence of waypoints is saved in a specific XML file called GPX like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>